Hammersmith & FulhamNews

 Undergrowth blocking the view from the road has been cut back, a display panel added and a path will soon be laid to the statue for visitors.

-A project for everyone – local schools, residents and royalty mingling to celebrate the conclusion of the project (Picture: Heritage of London Trust) The Duke of Gloucester, Prince Richard, unveiled the statue on Tuesday, joined by over 200 local residents and school children.
-The Duke made a speech as well as Director of the Heritage of London Trust, Dr Nicola Stacey, alongside Deputy Mayor of Hammersmith & Fulham, Cllr Daryl Brown, chair of the St Peter’s Residents’ Association, Joanna Edmunds, and Alex Cardew, son of the model for the statue.
+Schoolchildren, residents and royalty mingling to celebrate the conclusion of the project (Picture: Heritage of London Trust) The Duke of Gloucester, Prince Richard, unveiled the statue on Tuesday, joined by over 200 residents and schoolchildren.
+The Duke made a speech as well as the director of the Heritage of London Trust, Dr Nicola Stacey, alongside Deputy Mayor of Hammersmith & Fulham, Councillor Daryl Brown, chairwoman of the St Peter’s Residents’ Association, Joanna Edmunds, and Alex Cardew, son of the model for the statue.

 Pupils from St Peter’s Church Primary School and Good Shepherd Primary School read poems and spoke about their experience.
 Rebecca Chakreska, nine, said: “I think it’s important for young people and communities to get involved as it’s an opportunity to learn more about who and what their community is made of.”

-Grace Mensah, age 11, who was also involved in the door to door fundraising added: “I feel really proud of us because we went door to door, knocking on them with leaflets to ask if they want to donate and I think people did donate quite a bit of money to help us to bring this Leaning Woman back stronger.
-Carved concrete sculptures made by pupils from Westside Alternative Provision School were
+Grace Mensah, age 11, who was also involved in the door-to-door fundraising said: “I feel really proud of us because we went door-to-door, knocking on them with leaflets to ask if they want to donate, and I think people did donate quite a bit of money to help us to bring this Leaning Woman back stronger.
+Carved concrete sculptures made by pupils from Westside Alternative Provision School were also on display.

 Pictured top: The Duke of Gloucester with pupils at the unveiling (Picture: Heritage of London Trust)